aymericbeaumet/die2nite-enhancer/README.md

 ### Install as a script

 It is also possible to install this plugin as a script.
-Natively supported in Google Chrome, or with the GreaseMonkey extension under Mozilla Firefox.
+Natively supported in Google Chrome, or with the TamperMonkey extension.
 If you want to do it like so, I consider you know what you are doing: the script can be found [here](http://userscripts-mirror.org/scripts/show/242398).

 ### Feedback